plenigo/plenigo_wordpress_plugin/readme.txt

 == Changelog ==
 = 1.4.9 - Awesome Greetings for your awesome new users! =
-- Added a Redirect URL for new users (registering using plenigo or already registered with plenigo.
+- Added a Redirect URL for new users (registering using plenigo or already registered with plenigo).

 = 1.4.8 - Paving the road of the future and covering some road bumps too! =
 - Update SDK with support for new functionality